bhisaac/5eFP/5eFP-SRD.md

 Many creatures of low intelligence have no comprehension of law or chaos, good or evil.
 They don’t make moral or ethical choices, but rather act on instinct.
 These creatures are **unaligned**, which means they don’t have an alignment.

+### Size

+- If an elite monster's size is less than medium, its size becomes medium.

+- If a boss monster's size is less than large, its size becomes large.

+If a monster minion is small, the elite version's size increases to medium.
+If an elite monster's size is medium, the boss version's size increases to large.

 ### Speed
 A monster’s speed tells you how far it can move on its turn measured in squares.